keithbuhler/keithbuhler.github.io/about.md

 Outside of the classroom, I am a devout amateur.
 I believe it is important to create things for the love of it: For example, I self-published a [Platonic dialog](http://bitly.com/ScriptureOrTradition) about Scripture and Tradition, and have written or co-written four feature-length screenplays (none produced -- yet!).
 I enjoy creating art with unusual media like silly putty, snow, sand, and pumpkins, and I also write poetry, draw, paint, sculpt, act, MC, sing tenor and create the occasional website.

-I am happily married to one of the world's few remaining Perfect Women, with whom I have two children who are Not Yet Perfect.
+I am happily married to one of the world's few Perfect Women, with whom I have two children who are Not Yet Perfect.
 Put together, they make life a raucous good time.